brson/hackmd-collab/compile-time-3.md

 [dreyer's thesis]: https://www.cs.cmu.edu/~rwh/theses/dreyer.pdf
 [sdfh]: http://macqueenfest.cs.uchicago.edu/slides/dreyer.pdf

-Although driven by fundamental constraints, the hard daggishness of crates is useful for a number of reasons: it enforces careful abstractions, defines units of _parallel_ compilation, defines basically sensible codegen units, and dramaticaly reduces language and compiler complexity (even as the compiler likely moves toward "whole-program" compilation in the future).
+Although driven by fundamental constraints, the hard daggishness of crates is useful for a number of reasons: it enforces careful abstractions, defines units of _parallel_ compilation, defines basically sensible codegen units, and dramaticaly reduces language and compiler complexity (even as the compiler likely moves toward whole-program, demand-driven, compilation in the future).

 Note the emphasis on _parallelism_.
 The crate DAG is the simplest source of compile-time parallelism Rust has access to.
 Cargo today will use the DAG to automatically divide work into parallel compilation jobs.